someonesdad1/hobbyutil/README.md

 This is the third website that I have hosted this stuff on over the last few decades (the first two went defunct).
 My wish is that I could just leave it in one place and be confident that it would remain available to interested folks for a decade or so, even after I'm dead.
-But that's just not going to happen because a few years is a long time on the web.
+But that's not going to happen because a few years is a long time on the web.
 Who can foresee what will happen to Github a few years down the road?
 I don't have a good solution to this problem.
 About the most pragmatic thing that could happen is that lots of people copy this repository's contents to other places and share it with other folks.
 Feel free to mirror this site if you wish.

 If you're interested in archiving your own data on Github, you might want to read a [tutorial](./tutorial.html).

+As I am chronologically-gifted, this website will disappear after I am no longer able to maintain it myself.
+I'll ask a friend to administer it for a period time and to add a message that there will be no more changes to the contents.
+I'll ask him to delete the github repository after a suitable time (it's up to him about what amount of time is suitable).

 License
 =======

-Currently, most of the scripts are under the Open Software License version 3.0.
-This is a copyleft license; I am contemplating putting everything under the Academic Free License 3.0, which is not a copyleft license.
-Regardless, my basic intent is that this stuff should be free to whomever wants it as long as they keep the copyright message and clearly mark it as modified if they change the content.
-I don't bother with a copyright message in the documents, but they are morally under the same license as the software stuff.
+Most of the scripts should under the Open Software License version 3.0.
+My basic intent is that this stuff should be free to whomever wants it as long as they keep the copyright message and clearly mark it as modified if they change the content.
+I don't bother with a copyright message in the documents, but they are under the same license as the software stuff by virtue of this sentence.